How can cold water strengthen my immune system?

 This particular health benefit claim may have been popularised by a 2016 Dutch study where users of daily cold showers showed a reduction in self-reported sickness [1].
 Since then, there have been numerous studies showing that cold exposure, typically in winter ice swimmers, increases the plasma levels of a number of different immune cells [2].
 Quite simply, more immune cells in your blood is generally a good thing.

-A study comparing regular winter swimmers who practiced more than once per week to non-habitual swimmers showed that resting concentrations of some white blood cells such as leukocytes and monocytes were higher compared to the non-habitual swimmers [3].
+A study comparing regular wild swimmers who practiced more than once per week to non-habitual swimmers showed that resting concentrations of some white blood cells such as leukocytes and monocytes were higher compared to the non-habitual swimmers [3].
 Another study found regular winter swimming may decrease respiratory tract infections by 40 percent [4].
 These studies bolster all those anecdotal claims shared among communities of winter swimmers and cold water enthusiasts that they experience fewer colds and influenza.
+Want to get into wild swimming in the UK? check out our dedicated wild swimming dip spots section.

 The benefits around winter (ice) swimming with temperature in waters below 5°c are perhaps the most numerous and therefore the most cited, and where plasma (blood) levels have been measured objectively.
 The benefits of ice water exposure correlate to better immune health and perhaps with the added benefit of the cold exposure being undertaken in nature.
 Who knows the importance of the ‘nature’ aspect until detailed studies are explored - but we shouldn’t overlook it: whenever it’s safe - nature is best.